soha-18/RagaVeda---Hindustani-Classical-Raga-Identification/README.md

   1. Asavari: 9/10 correct (1 sample was misclassified as 'Bhoopali').
   2. Bageshree: 11/12 correct (1 sample was misclassified as 'Bhoopali').
   3. Malkauns: 9/10 correct (1 sample was misclassified as 'Bageshree').
+ - Major Point of Failure: 'Bhairava'
+ The model's primary weakness is with the 'Bhairava' raga.It failed to correctly identify a single sample of 'Bhairava' (0 out of 12 correct).
+All 12 'Bhairava' samples were misclassified as other ragas, most frequently as 'Yaman' (5 samples), 'Bhairavi' (2 samples), 'Bhoopali' (2 samples), and 'Malkauns' (2 samples).